clark-ewerton/appium_selenium_cursoAppium/README.md

 - Swipe
 - Wait

-Aprendizado para mexer tanto com App nativo quanto com Hibrido.
+Learning to work with both native and hybrid apps.

-- Utilização de Junit4
+- Use of Junit4
-- Padrão de projeto: PageObject
+- Design pattern: PageObject
 - Maven